ManasaJagati16/covid-data-pipeline/README.md

 # COVID-19 Data Pipeline with S3 and Snowflake

-This project demonstrates a real-time data pipeline that extracts COVID-19 data from a public API, stores it in AWS S3, and loads it into Snowflake for analytics — built entirely using free-tier resources.
+This project demonstrates a real-time data pipeline that extracts COVID-19 data from a public API, stores it in AWS S3, and loads it into Snowflake for analytics, built entirely using free-tier resources.

 ---

 ## Problem Statement

-Automate the ingestion of daily COVID-19 data from a public API, store the raw data in Amazon S3, and load it into a Snowflake cloud data warehouse for querying and analytics.
+Automate the ingestion of daily COVID-19 data for all countries from a public API, store the raw data in Amazon S3, and load it into a Snowflake cloud data warehouse for querying and analytics.

 ---